Spirals-Team/open-science-paper/README.md

 Future Evolution :

-* Post a comment from a pointing a part of the publication.
+* Post a comment from pointing a part of the publication.
 * Link authors with some API (ORCID).
 * ... etc.